 Lilla Schottner

-According to a report published by the United Nations Food and Agriculture Organisation, the livestock sector generates more greenhouse gas emissions than transport (cars, trucks, ships, and planes together) – 18 percent of CO2 and up to half of all methane emissions.
-Methane is about 20 times more potent than carbon dioxide.
-It is, therefore, a major contributor to global warming.
-It is also the primary source of water pollution by nitrates, phosphates, and pesticides.
-Agriculture and fisheries are one of the most significant human pressures on the biodiversity of land and sea.
-Deforestation and drainage of wetlands for farming reduce the overall area available for wildlife and shatter natural habitats (FAO).
+A report from the United Nations Food and Agriculture Organization (FAO) indicates that the livestock sector generates more greenhouse gas emissions than all forms of transportation combined, accounting for 18% of carbon dioxide emissions and up to half of all methane emissions.
+Methane is particularly concerning as it is 20 times more potent than carbon dioxide and greatly contributes to global warming.
+Additionally, livestock farming is the primary source of water pollution from nitrates, phosphates, and pesticides, which threatens biodiversity both on land and in the seas.
+Moreover, agricultural activities such as deforestation and wetland drainage for farming are major contributors to habitat destruction and reduced wildlife habitats (FAO).

 Fig. 2.
 Some examples of my healthy, and planet friendly dishes I often make or use.